locb65/Trivia-Game/README.md

 The techniques used are HTML, CSS, and Javascript.
 DOM techniques were used to make the trivia game interactive with the buttons.
-Object oriented programming was used to develop the hard coded question bank to pull from the bank.
+Object oriented programming was used to develop the hard coded question bank and functions were invoked with each button click to iterate from from the bank.

 ### Possible future additions